Report child abuse

-If it is not an emergency, call police on 131 444 or contact your local police station.
+If it's not an emergency, call police on 131 444 or contact your local police station.

 You can also report suspected child abuse to:

-If you are an NT government worker, you can submit a report online.
+If you're an NT government worker, you can submit a report online.

 Last updated: 06 September 2019